-Transfer applicants should be eligible for readmission to, or should have graduated from, the last college attended.
-Transfer applicants are encouraged to request advance evaluations of their transcripts to determine which courses will be accepted for transfer to Pfeiffer University and how credit will be applied toward either the general education requirements, the major program, or electives.
-Please see important note about "Rolling Admission" on page 8.
+Transfer applicants should be eligible for re-admission to, or should have graduated from, the last college attended.
+Transfer applicants are encouraged to request advance evaluations of their transcripts to determine which courses will be accepted for transfer to Pfeiffer University and how credit will be applied toward the general education requirements, the major program, or electives.
+Please see important note about "Rolling Admission" on page 12.

-Instructions for Early Admission Applicants: Follow the procedure previously described for freshman applicants and, in addition, provide at least one letter of recommendation from a high school counselor or principal sent directly to the Office of Admissions.
-In order to be considered for early admission, applicants should have a superior high school record through the junior year.
+Instructions for Early Admission Applicants:

+Follow the procedure previously described for freshman applicants and, in addition, provide at least one letter of recommendation from a high school counselor or principal sent directly to the Office of Admissions.
+In order to be considered for early admission, applicants, in good standing, should have completed three years of high school.
 Students who enter Pfeiffer under early admission do not receive a high school diploma in the State of North Carolina.
-Please see important note about "Rolling Admission" on page 8.
+Please see note about "Rolling Admission" on page 12.